pawaretdev/world-id-poc/SETUP.md

 ### 4. Run the Application

 #### Development

 ```bash
 npm run dev
 ```

+The application will automatically use `https://be.pawaret.uk` for development.

 #### Production Build

 ```bash
 npm run build
 npm start
 ```

+The application will automatically use `https://world.pawaret.dev` for production.

+## Domain Configuration

+The application automatically switches between domains based on the environment:

+- **Development** (`NODE_ENV=development`): `https://be.pawaret.uk`
+- **Production** (`NODE_ENV=production`): `https://world.pawaret.dev`

+This is handled automatically by the `WorldIdService` class, so no manual configuration is needed.

 ## How It Works

 ### 1. Sign-In Flow

 1. User clicks "Sign in with World ID" button
 2. Frontend redirects to World ID authorization URL
 3. User completes World ID verification
-4. World ID redirects back to `/callback/worldcoin` with authorization code
+4. World ID redirects back to `/callback/world-id` with authorization code
 5. Callback page stores the code in localStorage and redirects to home page
 6. Home page detects the stored code and calls the backend API
 7. Backend exchanges code for access token and gets user info